-Updated - 7-23-2021 - As stated in Section 2.7 of the MCSAP Comprehensive policy and as a subgrantee to DMV on the ITD grant the WVPSC needs O&M costs covered to allow the purchase of annual maintenance contract for our Virtual Smart Roadside Inspection System located on I-64 in Putnam County, West Virginia, I-77 in Wood County, West Virginia, US Route 50 in Wood County, West Virginia and any other virtual sites added in FY2022 or FY2023.
+As stated in Section 2.7 of the MCSAP Comprehensive policy and as a subgrantee to DMV on the ITD grant the WVPSC needs O&M costs covered to allow the purchase of annual maintenance contract for our Virtual Smart Roadside Inspection System located on I-64 in Putnam County, West Virginia, I-77 in Wood County, West Virginia and any other virtual sites added previously and added between FY2024 and FY2026.
 This contract will enable the necessary repairs and updates to the system as needed.